Northern Ireland's first minister resigns amid tensions | DW | 28.04.2021

 "I have sought to lead the party and Northern Ireland away from division and towards a better path," she said in a televised statement.

-The move against Foster, who has led the party since 2015, is the latest sign of how Britain's split from the EU at the end of 2020 has affected the political balance in Northern Ireland, a part of the UK where some people identify as British and some as Irish.
+The move against Foster, who has led the party since 2015, is the latest sign of how Britain's split from the European Union at the end of 2020 has affected the political balance in Northern Ireland, a part of the United Kingdom where some people identify as British and some as Irish.

 As a result of Brexit, Northern Ireland has remained aligned with EU customs rules, to avoid setting up a politically sensitive hard border between itself and the Republic of Ireland, which remains in the EU.